golnikreid/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Ananalysis of Kiskstarter Campaigns
-Performing analysis on Kickstarter data to uncocer trends
+Performs an analysis on many kickstarter campaigns.